Space week day 1: Brain health in space - stress and inflammation.

 It is not that commonly known that even after returning to earth, they are still at risk - but in a more indirect way.
 This prolonged risk is primarily due to factors such as ionizing radiation, microgravity, and the various physiological and psychological stressors of being in space.

 These environmental conditions can significantly impact astronauts' health, both during missions and in the long term.
-While the acute effects of these stressors on astronauts are somewhat understood, the long-term consequences, particularly those related to brain function and structure, remain a subject of ongoing research.
+While the acute effects of these stressors on astronauts are somewhat understood, the long-term consequences, particularly those related to brain function and brain structure, remain a subject of ongoing research.

 Oxidative Stress on the brain

-One of the primary concerns for astronaut health in space is the impact of oxidative stress on the brain.
-Oxidative stress occurs when harmful molecules (called reactive oxygen and nitrogen) are generated in excess, leading to cell damage.
-The brain, with its high oxygen consumption and limited antioxidant defenses, is especially vulnerable to oxidative damage.
+Oxidative stress occurs when harmful molecules (called reactive oxygen and reactive nitrogen) are generated in excess, leading to cell damage.
+The brain, with its high oxygen consumption and limited antioxidant defense, is especially vulnerable to oxidative damage.

-Furthermore, oxidative stress can also disrupt the function of the mitochondria, the powerhouse of cells, including brain cells.
-It has been linked to cognitive impairments in space-exposed animals.
-These findings emphasize the importance of monitoring oxidative stress levels as part of a broader effort to understand spaceflight-induced brain damage and identify effective biomarkers for early detection.
+These findings emphasize the importance of monitoring oxidative stress levelsin the astronauts as part of a broader effort to understand spaceflight-induced brain damage - and perhaps even identify effective biomarkers for early detection.

 The blood-brain barrier